-Edward William Cox was a silk merchant, the husband of Louisa J Woodruff Cox, and father of Colonel Reginald Woodruff Cox OBE and Capt Harold Edward Leys Cox VR.
+Edward William Cox was a silk merchant, the husband of Louisa Jane Woodruff and father of Colonel Reginald Woodruff Cox OBE and Capt Harold Edward Leys Cox VR.
 They also had a daughter, Constance.

 The news of Harold’s death reached the Lodge and the boys’ father at the October 1916 Installation Meeting.
 Edward Cox was installed but left immediately afterwards before a sombre festive board.

 Edward was initiated in 1908 and would go on to be Director of Ceremonies.

 He was another member of the Lodge to also be a member of the Chapter of St Albans No 29.
 He held London Rank (now LGR).

 Outside the Regiment and the Lodge, he was Vice President of the Ealing Conservative & Unionist Association and Vice President of the Ealing Association Football Club, who coincidentally played in the same colours as the Regiment.

 He died in February 1931 at the age of 77, having recently celebrated his Golden Wedding anniversary.